getgrav/grav-plugin-assets/README.md

 # Installation

 To install this plugin, just download the zip version of this repository and unzip it under `/your/site/grav/user/plugins`.
-Then, rename the folder to `highlight`.
+Then, rename the folder to `assets`.

 You should now have all the plugin files under

-	/your/site/grav/user/plugins/highlight
+	/your/site/grav/user/plugins/assets

 >> NOTE: This plugin is a modular component for Grav which requires [Grav](http://github.com/getgrav/grav), the [Error](https://github.com/getgrav/grav-plugin-error) and [Problems](https://github.com/getgrav/grav-plugin-problems) plugins, and a theme to be installed in order to operate.